 Vaccination against hepatitis A is recommended if you’re travelling to an area where the virus is common, such as the Indian subcontinent, Africa, Central and South America, the Far East and Eastern Europe.

-Most adults infected with hepatitis B fully recover from the infection within a couple of months.
+Many adults with hepatitis B do not display symptoms, blood tests are used to diagnose the infection.
+Most will fully recover from the infection within a couple of months.

 However, many people who have been infected as children develop a long-term infection known as chronic hepatitis B, which can lead to cirrhosis and liver cancer.

 Vaccination against hepatitis B is recommended for people in high-risk groups, such as healthcare workers, people who inject drugs, men who have sex with men, and people travelling to parts of the world where the infection is more common.
 Read more on the vaccine here.

 Antiviral medication can be used to treat it.

 Hepatitis C is a common type of viral hepatitis in the UK and usually spreads through blood-to-blood contact with an infected person (i.e. through sharing needles used to inject drugs; poor healthcare practices and unsafe medical injections).

 Hepatitis C often causes no clear symptoms or only flu-like symptoms; therefore many people are unaware they are infected.
 Approximately, one in four people will fight off the infection but in some cases, the virus will stay in the body for many years causing a condition called ‘chronic hepatitis C’ which can lead to cirrhosis and liver failure.